Salon Business Plan Template: How-To Guide + Example

 Major Publications

 We will make careful use of advertising in selected larger publications.
-[Publication or newspaper name] has a circulation of xyz, and we can expect to reach a wider geographic region of customers on a limited basis.
+[Publication or newspaper name] has a circulation of XYZ, and we can expect to reach a wider geographic region of customers on a limited basis.
 Advertisements with major publications will be used selectively, based on cost-effectiveness.
-These ads will include discount coupons so that response to the ads can be tracked.
+These ads will include discount coupons so that responses to the ads can be tracked.

 Community Events/Organizations